 As with encounters with all archetypes, individuals and groups will attach idiosyncratic material to it, such as particular end dates and scenarios.
-But the Singularity Archetype cannot be located in linear time and is not reducible to a premonition of particular outcomes or predetermined futures.
-It could, however, be viewed as a “strange attractor,”a not fully formed pattern associated with the future that is affecting individual and species in past and present.
+However, the Singularity Archetype cannot be located in linear time and is not reducible to a premonition of particular outcomes or predetermined futures.
+It could, however, be viewed as a “strange attractor”–a partly unformed pattern associated with the future that affects both individual and species in past and present.
 Another way of defining the Singularity Archetype (in its collective form) is as a resonance, flowing backward through time, of an approaching Singularity at the end of human history.

-The Singularity Archetype is a critical point where transformation, in ways impossible to fully anticipate, will greatly shift human consciousness and therefore the nature of “reality.”
-From an ordinary, grounded human perspective, this Singularity may be perceived as apocalyptic extinction.
+The Singularity Archetype is a critical point where transformation, in ways impossible to fully anticipate, will greatly shift human consciousness and, therefore, the nature of “reality.”
+This Singularity may be perceived as apocalyptic extinction from an ordinary, grounded human perspective.
 From a more cosmic perspective, the Singularity is revealed as a transcendent evolutionary threshold.

 The Singularity Archetype, however, is not merely located in the future but has also existed in the past and is very much alive in the present as well.
 It reflects the potential that exists in the species in real-time and has relevance to individuals whose lifespan does not extend to the event horizon of the species.
 The Singularity Archetype relates to both the evolutionary event horizon of the species and, for the individual, the event horizon of death.